- Full SupportFor reservations at least a week before sailing from Lombok to Komodo boat 4 days 3 nights

 Komodo Village is a small fishing village located on the northeastern coast of Komodo Island, inside the Komodo National Park, a UNESCO World Heritage Site.
 The village is home to around 2,000 residents, most of whom are descendants of the Bajo and Bugis tribes, known for their deep connection to the sea.

-But what makes this village so extraordinary is its daily coexistence with Komodo dragons, often seen wandering around the village outskirts.
+But what makes this village so extraordinary is its daily coexistence with Komodo dragons, often seen wandering around the village out skirts.

 Why Visit Komodo Village?